-The Neighbourhood Plan has been developed having regard to the NPPF.
-An explanation of how each of the Neighbourhood Plan policies have shown regard to the NPPF are outlined in table 1 below.
+The Neighbourhood Plan has been developed (originally during 2016-2018) and updated (in 2022-23) having regard to the National Planning Policy Framework (NPPF).
+An explanation of how each of the Neighbourhood Plan policies show regard to the NPPF (current edition dated 2021) is outlined in table 1 below.